Drummingcoder/whats-going-on-here/README.md

 # What's Going ON Here?
 A chrome extension to track web activity and block websites to help improve your productivity and keep track of your progress!
+Geared towards parents wanting to monitor their child.

 Features to add:
 - An ability to track time and display it in a pie chart